Italian Fried meatballs are soft and crispy balls, made with a selection of fine meats ranging from beef, veal to chicken, turkey and pork.

 Meatballs recipes have their roots in Italian cucina povera, as it was a smart way to repurpose leftovers: for example the meat leftover from the day before, of a roast chicken, rather than a turkey, mixed with stale bread, milk, eggs.

-Therefore, authentic Fried Italian meatballs recipe is made partly with meat leftovers, partly with ground beef (if you have no meat leftovers, you can use ground beef only or mix it with minced chicken, turkey or pork for the same weight), stale bread soaked in milk, Grana Padano cheese (or similar), parsley and eggs.
+Therefore, authentic Fried Italian meatballs recipe is made partly with meat leftovers, partly with ground beef (if you have no meat leftovers, you can use ground beef only or mix it with minced chicken, turkey or pork for the same weight), stale bread soaked in milk, Grana Padano or Parmigiano cheese, parsley and eggs.

 In meatballs recipes, eggs are necessary: they bind meat, bread, cheese and herbs so that, once cooked, meatballs turn out soft and airy.

 One of the optional ingredients that you will find below is mortadella ham.
 It’s a typical salami of northern Italy, made with pork.
 You can replace it with cooked ham or, in case of difficulty in finding the ingredients, do without it.

 So now here is Fried Italian meatballs recipe from scratch!
 You can eat them hot, right off the pan, or warm, or even cold as an appetizer (in this case just be sure to make their shape a little bit smaller).

 - Italian Eggplant Meatballs | Polpette di Melanzane

 - Italian Meatballs in Tomato Sauce | Polpette al Sugo

 - 300 g (about 10 oz) of meat leftovers or minced pork